microsoft/community-content/archive/SeasonOfAI-S3-BestOfIgnite/README.md

-# Season of AI - Season 3 - Best of AI at Ignite 2024
+# Season of AI - Season 3 - Best of AI at Ignite 2024 (Archive)

 ## Jan 1 to Mar 31, 2025
+### NOTE: Archived content is not guaranteed to be up-to-date.
+Please evaluate this content for freshness and accuracy before using.

 This folder contains prepared "content-in-a-box" that anyone can use to do a technical talk on "Best of AI at Ignite" concepts at a user group, meetup, or community event.
 At the end of the "season", the content in this repo will be archived, and a new season of content will be published.